 - To be taught the essential aspects of the knowledge, methods, processes and uses of science as given in the National Curriculum.

-- To develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them.
+- To develop an understanding of the nature, processes and methods of science through different types of scientific enquiries that help them to answer scientific questions about the world around them.

 - To be equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

-- To recognise working scientifically skills and use these in science lessons and any application of science.
+- To recognise working scientifically skills and know how to use these in science lessons and any application of science.

 For all teachers

-- To have well planned lessons to meet objectives and support both SEN/PP/ disadvantaged and greater depth children.
+- To have well planned lessons to meet objectives and support the range of needs of children within their classes.

 - To have access to engaging and relevant resources to support teaching and assessment.